 Note: Do the above exercises as a circuit three times with a 2 minute rest interval between each exercise.
 For example, you have 30 seconds to do as many pull-ups as you can, rest for 2 minutes.
 At the 2 minute and 30 second (2:30) point, begin push-ups for 1 minute, rest for 2 minutes.
+At the 5:30 point, begin sit-ups for 1 minute, rest for 2 minutes.
 Bar dips begin at the 8:30 point and the first set of four exercises will be done at the 9:00 point.
 Take an extra minute between sets and start the second set at the 12:00 point.
 The third set will begin at the 24:00 point.

-Dips can be done between two tables if necessary.
+• Dips can be done between two tables if necessary.
 Start with one hand on each table separated by your shoulder width.
 Elbows are straight in full-arm-extension position.
 Bend elbows and lower chest to table height then lift your body to the straight-arm position.
 This completes one dip.
 Repeat as many times as possible in allowed time.